EarthSystemDiagnostics/TrenchR/README.md

 ```

 As you can see, the default method is to output the mean profile as a
-data frame including the vertical scale column (here, “depth”); adjust
+data frame including the vertical scale column, here “depth”, which you
-the `vscale` argument if your dataset uses another name for the vertical
+can adjust with the `vscale` argument if your dataset uses another name
-scale column.
+for the vertical scale, and similarly to `make2D`, the function
+parameter `.var` controls for which data variable the mean profile is
+calculated.

-You can also output the mean profile as a normal vector:
+You can also output the mean profile as a normal vector,

 ``` r
 makeMean(t13.trench2, df = FALSE)